 Three years full-time, with the option of a placement year (Part-time study is available).

 A variety of assessment strategies are used at each level to ascertain your level of competence in a range of academic and transferable skills.
 The course is assessed in a number of ways through individual or group presentations, individual written assignments, coursework, portfolios, reports and examinations.

 For application information please see our how to apply page.

 Entry requirements are standard.
-A typical offer would be around 260-300 UCAS tariff points.
+A typical offer would be BCC at A Level or DMM at BTEC.
 You are normally expected to hold GCSE Mathematics at grade C or above, or an approved equivalent.
-In addition, you are expected to have studied a physical education, sports science or related science subject at A-level, BTEC level 3 diploma or equivalent qualifications.
+In addition, you are expected to have studied a physical education, sports science or related science subject at A Level, BTEC level 3 diploma or equivalent qualifications.